 As the United States continues its slow but steady recovery from the depths of the financial crisis, nobody actually wants a massive austerity package to shock the economy back into recession, and so the odds have always been high that the game of budgetary chicken will stop short of disaster.
 Looming past the cliff, however, is a deep chasm that poses a much greater challenge -- the retooling of the country's economy, society, and government necessary for the United States to perform effectively in the twenty-first century.
 The focus in Washington now is on taxing and cutting; it should be on reforming and investing.
 The United States needs serious change in its fiscal, entitlement, infrastructure, immigration, and education policies, among others.
 And yet a polarized and often paralyzed Washington has pushed dealing with these problems off into the future, which will only make them more difficult and expensive to solve.

 Studies show that the political divisions in Washington are at their worst since the years following the Civil War.
 Twice in the last three years, the world's leading power -- with the largest economy, the global reserve currency, and a dominant leadership role in all international institutions -- has come close to committing economic suicide.
 The American economy remains extremely dynamic.
-But one has to wonder whether
+But one has to wonder whether the U.S. political system is capable of making the changes that will ensure continued success in a world of greater global competition and technological change.
+Is the current predicament,

 - Full website and iPad access